Errol Rajesh Arthur: D.C. superior court service

 On December 15, 2021, President Joe Biden nominated Arthur to serve as a Judge of the Superior Court of the District of Columbia.
-President Biden nominated Arthur to the seat vacated by Judge José M. López, whose term will expire on December 31, 2021.
+President Biden nominated Arthur to the seat vacated by Judge José M. López, whose term subsequently expired on December 31, 2021.
 On July 12, 2022, a hearing on his nomination was held before the Senate Homeland Security and Governmental Affairs Committee.
 On September 28, 2022, his nomination was favorably reported out of committee by voice vote en bloc, with Senators Rick Scott and Josh Hawley voting "no" on record.
 On December 15, 2022, his nomination was confirmed in the Senate by voice vote.
 He was sworn in on January 17, 2023.